CDCgov/dibbs-FHIR-Converter/src/Dibbs.FhirConverterApi/README.md

 ### Running from C# Source Code

 For local development, you may prefer to run the service directly from dotnet.
-To do so, simply run the command `dotnet run` from within `src/Dibbs.FhirConverterApi`
+To do so, run the command `dotnet run` from within `src/Dibbs.FhirConverterApi`

 ### Building the Docker Image